 Check out this article to learn the tricks from Apple’s amazing live blog.

 Have you seen the Oscar red carpet ceremony?
 Have you seen the highlights from any film premiere or festival?
 They all have one thing in common – the photo wall!

-Provide your attendees a place where they can take pictures – set up your own photo wall!
+Provide your attendees with a place where they can take pictures – set up your own photo wall!
 You can also hand out the props to make the pictures look much more fun!

-Powerful tip: Make sure to encourage social media sharing by announcing the photo contest.
+Extra Tip: Make sure to encourage social media sharing by announcing the photo contest.

 E.g. Top three photos with the highest number of likes or retweets will win a bottle of whiskey, a box of Lego, t-shirt.
 The options for rewards are endless, the results are always mesmerizing.

 Your line-up is often the main reason why your delegates pay big bucks for the ticket and fly hundreds of kilometers to your event.
 They want to see their heroes/speakers live.
 And they would love to grab a selfie with them.
 According to Julia Hertz from Eventbrite “Selfies are the new autographs.” and I can’t agree more with her.